Q. Can Cashflow Plan be used

 Visual Basic (needed to run the macros)

-was not installed when Office 2007 was installed.
-This could
+was not installed when Office 2007, 2010, 2013, 2016, 365 was installed.

-it was installed, click the Developer tab
+establish whether it was installed, click the Developer tab

 and check whether the Visual